paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 -   removing the unnecessary call to `getBoundingClientRect` on every scroll handler call
 -   deferring or throttling background colour changes using `requestAnimationFrame`

-I expect the first improvement to have some impact, but the benefits of the second should be negligible.
+I expect the first improvement to have some impact, but the benefits of the second one should be negligible.

 Measure before optimising.
 Obsessing about the performance only makes sense when issues become noticeable, be it through a drop in framerate or battery impact.
-Your iPhone Pro has more computing power than an average low-end laptop, so it's a good idea to test on those devices too.
+Your iPhone Pro has more computing power than many low-end laptops, so it's a good idea to test on those devices too.
 It's good to have a crappy old Android phone exacly for that purpose if you can spare a few quid.

 ### Perceptually uniform colour spaces